Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 Setting Up the Project Roadmap

-To ensure the Roadmap feature works in your Office 365 project environment, it needs to be set up accordingly.
+To ensure the Roadmap feature works in your M365 project environment, it needs to be set up accordingly.
 This means an administrator of your environment has to activate the feature in Settings – Services & Add-ins.

 It may be that other directions appear indicating that further steps are necessary for the activation, such as the migration of CDS (Common Data Service).
 CDS is required for the data transfer with Flow and needs to be running in the latest version.